Dom1L/GDSC23/data/README.md

 # Capgemini GDSC 2023 README (Data-Folder)

 ## Overview
 This folder contains the whole data that is used for the training, evaluation and testing of the selected ML model as well as a metadata csv file.
-For further details look at the **Data** section below.
+For detailed information look at the **Data** section below.

 ## Model Files
 This is the expected structure for accessing the given data within the notebooks.
 Paths with no file ending are folders.